Seafood Fried Rice (Nasi Goreng Seafood)

 How to Make the Best Nasi Goreng Seafood

 Firstly, you get all the ingredients ready.
 Wash, rinse, and cook your rice.
 I use Basmati rice more often than not because it is the main staple in our households.
-Let your rice completely cool down before using it for the fried rice.
+Let your rice cool completely before using it for fried rice.

 Then, prepare the scrambled eggs and cook the carrots and green beans.
-This is followed by getting the chopped onion and minced garlic ready.
+This is followed by preparing the chopped onion and minced garlic.

 photo collage of getting stuff ready for nasi goreng ingredients